-Benjamin Seelig is a sophomore at Alexander W. Dreyfoos School of the Arts, majoring in communications.
+Benjamin Seelig is a junior at Alexander W. Dreyfoos School of the Arts, majoring in communications.
 He is currently part of the Marquee yearbook staff.
-In the 2023-2024 school year, he was involved in various activities and projects related to communications.
+In the 2023-2025 school year, he was involved in various activities and projects related to communications.

 Marquee Yearbook Staff